Pylons/pyramid/docs/narr/declarative.rst

      path="static"
     />

-Whether you use for ``path`` a fully qualified resource specification, an absolute path, or a package-relative path, When you place your static files on the filesystem in the directory represented as the ``path`` of the directive, you will then be able to view the static
+Whether you use for ``path`` a fully qualified asset specification, an absolute path, or a package-relative path, When you place your static files on the filesystem in the directory represented as the ``path`` of the directive, you will then be able to view the static